vios-s/cardiac_dataset_trasformer/README.md

 - patientXXX_frameXX.nii - **end-systole** or **end-diastole** frame in NIFTI format.
 - patientXXX_frameXX_gt.nii - **pixel-level annotation** of the end-systole or end-diastole frame in NIFTI format.
 The annotation covers **3 semantic classes**: left ventricular cavity (LV), myocardium (MYO) of the LV, and right ventricle (RV).

-The structure of the generated dataset will be as follows.
+The structure of the generated dataset will be as follows:
 ```
 processed_acdc_root
 	|